-The increase in current assets is primarily attributable to the Agency's accumulation of additional cash reserves, as cash generated from operations has continued to surpass its immediate debt service requirements.
+The increase in current assets is primarily attributable to the Agency's accumulation of additional cash reserves, as cash generated from operations has continued to surpass its immediate debt service requirements and a reclassification of cash to be utilized in fiscal year 2025 for scheduled payments to bondholders.
 See note "Debt Administration" for the change in bonds payable and deferred outflows.
-The decrease in net pension asset is primarily attributable to the Agency's deferred inflows/outflows of resources resulting from differences between projected and actual earnings on pension plan investments per the actuarial valuation of the OCERS pension plan.
+The change in capital assets is as a result of depreciation on capitalized software put into service in FY24.
+The increase in net pension asset is primarily attributable to the Agency's deferred inflows/outflows of resources resulting from differences between projected and actual earnings on pension plan investments per the actuarial valuation of the OCERS pension plan.
+The increase in current liabilities is related to the timing of payments.